hexresearch/ergvein/index-server/README.md

 To run docker instance:

-You can use prebuilt docker images of ergo index server, for docker-compose istructions see [docker-compose-example](docker-compose-example/README.md)
+You can use prebuilt docker images of ergvein index server, for docker-compose istructions see [docker-compose-example](docker-compose-example/README.md)